Smartwatches are not just for adults any more. But does your child really need one?

 Ages: 4 to 12

-The previous generation DX device allows kids to take pictures and videos via a 0.3 megapixel camera.
+The previous generation DX allows kids to take pictures and videos via a 0.3 megapixel camera.
 There is a voice recorder that lets your little ones change their voice and give it cool effects, a pedometer, and games which can be played via the touch screen.

 The watch helps teach kids how to tell time by letting them choose between a number of 3D digital and analog displays.
 In addition to the alarm, timer and stopwatch, there is a calendar feature and calculator so your child can work out simple addition, subtraction, multiplication and division problems.